 In a 2018/2019 survey, there are at least 164.4 million bags of coffee (see image for 60kg bag) consumed worldwide.
 Likewise, the International Coffee Organization (ICO) reported that there are 1.4 billion cups of coffee drank per day around the world.
-These are just a sample of the coffee facts available online these days.

 These big production numbers keep increasing based on the number of coffee bags purchased each day, new coffee shops sprouting in different cities, and the constant expansion of the coffee industry amidst the pandemic.